 Cryptocurrency scammers are inventive and never cease to come up with a new way to steal your coins.
 One report claimed that during the COVID-19 pandemic, for example, that bitcoin extortion scams shot up by 1,300% in one month alone.
 Most of them involved sextortion.

-Most their victims, however, report falling for one of the five types of cryptocurrency scams below.
+Most victims, however, report falling for one of the five types of cryptocurrency scams below.

 Pump and Dump